Women in China: Policies on divorce

 The Marriage Law of 1950 empowered women to initiate divorce proceedings.
-According to Elaine Jeffreys, an Australian Research Council Future Fellow and associate professor in China studies, divorce requests were only granted if they were justified by politically proper reasons.These requests were mediated by party-affiliated organizations, rather than accredited legal systems.
-Chinese women were praised in society if they refused remarriage and remained alive to take care of their spouses famliy.
-Ralph Haughwout Folsom, a professor of Chinese law, international trade, and international business transactions at the University of San Diego, and John H. Minan, a trial attorney in the Civil Division of the U.S. Department of Justice and a law professor at the University of San Diego, argue that the Marriage Law of 1950 allowed for much flexibility in the refusal of divorce when only one party sought it.
+According to Elaine Jeffreys, an Australian Research Council Future Fellow and associate professor in China studies, divorce requests were only granted if they were justified by politically proper reasons.
+These requests were mediated by party-affiliated organizations, rather than accredited legal systems.
+Chinese women were praised in society if they refused remarriage and remained alive to take care of their spouse's family.
+Professors Ralph Haughwout Folsom and John H. Minan write that the Marriage Law of 1950 allowed for much flexibility in the refusal of divorce when only one party sought it.
 During the market-based economic reforms, China re-instituted a formal legal system and implemented provisions for divorce on a more individualized basis.